-A specialist in construction law, particularly in resolving construction disputes.
+A construction lawyer specialising in resolving complex construction disputes.

 To receive invitations to our events, as well as information and articles on legal issues and sector developments that are of interest to you, please sign up to Newsroom.